10 Things You Can Buy at Whole Foods That Are Surprisingly Affordable

 8. Frozen Organic Vegetables

 Frozen vegetables can offer all of the same nutrients as fresh vegetables if they are processed correctly, with the added bonus of having to worry less about using them up before they go limp.
-Recipes such as soups, stews, stir fries, and casseroles are made quicker with the inclusion of a bag of frozen veggies.
+Recipes such as soups, stews, stir-fries, and casseroles are made quicker with the inclusion of a bag of frozen veggies.
 (In fact, here are 5 Dinner Ideas That Start with a Bag of Frozen Broccoli.)

 Do the math: A variety of 16-oz packages of frozen, organic veggies such as mixed vegetables, California blend, butternut squash, broccoli, and stir-fry blend are marked between $2.49 and $2.99 at Whole Foods.
-Similar, organic offerings in conventional markets start at $3.29.

 9. Organic Coconut Oil